wendyverdonk93/docs/content/integrations/ecommerce-integrations/woocommerce/manual.md

 5. Navigate to **WooCommerce** > **Settings** > **Payments**.
 Enable the payment methods you would like to offer, check and confirm the settings for those been enable.

 ### 4. Congratulations
-You have installed and configured the plugin MultiSafepay plugin for WooCommerce successfully.
-If you have any questions regarding the plugin, email our Integration Team at <integration@multisafepay.com>
+For any questions about the plugin, email the Integration Team at <integration@multisafepay.com>